 This is a two-hour course for students who have successfully completed Welding I. It is recommended, but not required, that students complete Advanced Welding prior to Welding Fabrication.
 In this year-long concentrator and capstone course, students will build industrystandard skills in the areas of welding, sheet metal, heat treating, and metal fabrication.
 Upon successful completion, students will be qualified for entry-level jobs in welding, cutting, and metal fabrication.
 Students have the opportunity to gain real-world work experience, being placed in an internship with a local welding/fabrication business.
 This course focuses on project-based learning and provides various work-based learning opportunities including industry tours and events and guest speakers.
 Resumes are updated and interview skills polished with additional practice.
-Students can earn OSHA Safety Certification and Butte College credit upon completing this course.
+Students can earn OSHA Safety Certification,